Skip to main content

 • not_implemented is not a loophole for broken behavior.
 If the surface exists and behaves incorrectly, return fail.

-Running agentxchain verify protocol
+Running protocol conformance

 Typical usage: